-Modern society is dependent on refrigeration to process, store and transport food, as well as on air conditioning in the built environment and motor vehicles.
-Reliable and cost-effective cooling is also critical for other commercial and industrial processes, such as in pharmaceutical and chemical production, oil refining, aerospace and defense technologies, data servers, and ice rinks.
+Modern society depends upon refrigeration to process, store, and transport food, as well as on air conditioning in the built environment and motor vehicles.
+Reliable, environmentally safe, and cost-effective cooling is also critical for other commercial and industrial processes, such as in pharmaceutical and chemical production, oil refining, aerospace and defense technologies, data servers, and ice rinks.
 These diverse applications typically rely on refrigerants, the chemical coolants that can reach low temperatures and transfer heat by undergoing a phase change between liquid and gas (through condensation).
+That said, not all refrigerants are created equal.